 The Center for Gender & Refugee Studies protects the fundamental human rights of women, children, LGBT individuals, and other refugees who flee persecution.
 We provide cutting edge legal expertise and training, policy development, research, and in-country fact-finding and use international human rights instruments to address the root causes of persecution.

-Our attorneys offer in-person workshops, and webinars for attorneys, government officials, human rights advocates, social service providers, and student on asylum law in general as well as a range of speciifc issues that arise in gender-based asylum claims.
+Our attorneys offer in-person workshops, and webinars for attorneys, government officials, human rights advocates, social service providers, and student on asylum law in general as well as a range of specifc issues that arise in gender-based asylum claims.
 For individual cases, CGRS provides strategic advice, practice advisories, expert declarations, country conditions reports, briefs and decisions, and referrals to potential experts.

 CGRS tracks and monitors the outcome of gender asylum cases nationwide at all levels of immigration adjudication in order to assist attorneys in individual cases as well as to identify decision-making trends that inform our advocacy efforts, maintaining an asylum database housing unpublished briefs and decisions available nowhere else.